Cedar Island is a barrier island on the Atlantic Ocean side of Accomack County

 Source: Virginia Institute of Marine Science (VIMS), Assessment Of The Development Of Cedar Island, Virginia (Appendix B)

-In 1990 the Virginia Marine Resources Commission revised its regulations allowing new homes to be constructed on barrier islands.
-It adopted a formula to determine how far back new structures had to be located from receding shorelines.
-Staff had recommended requiring new structures to be located far from the shoreline, at least 50 times the 100-year recession rate.
+In 1990 the Virginia Marine Resources Commission revised its regulations allowing new homes to be constructed on barrier islands and adopted a formula to determine how far back new structures had to be located from receding shorelines.
+Staff had recommended requiring new structures to be located far from the shoreline, at least 50 times the recession rate averaged over the last century.
 Based on that recommendation, "average" erosion would not threaten the house for the next 50 years.6

-Instead, the state agency established a policy (still in effect) allowing construction closer to the water:7
+Instead, the state agency established a policy allowing construction closer to the water:7

 Cedar Island, morphing over time